At the core of every human nervous system are two essential longings:

 Meet Tovah Petra

-Whether it’s through Tovah Petra’s coaching, intimate groups, transformational workshops, or writing, Tovah supports individuals and couples in reconnecting with their bodies, deepening emotional intimacy, and cultivating relationships rooted in truth, pleasure, and self-trust.
-Tovah is a Somatica®-trained Sex and Relationship Coach, with a Master’s in Human Development and Social Change.
+Whether through Tovah Petra’s coaching, family-focused support, intimate groups, or writing, Tovah helps individuals, couples, and families reconnect with their bodies, deepen emotional connection, and cultivate relationships rooted in truth, safety, and self-trust.

-✨ Step into your full deservingness of the love, pleasure, and connection you long for
+✨ Step into your full deservingness of love, connection, and belonging

-✨ Create secure, emotionally honest partnerships where your truth is welcome
+✨ Create secure, emotionally honest relationships where your truth is welcome